-On January 20, 2014, the Company entered into a lease for commercial purposes, amended on March 23, 2015.
-The lease term is for a period of two years expiring March 31, 2017.
-The Corporation must pay \$4,200 per month under the terms of the lease.
+On December 20, 2016, the Company entered into a vehicle lease agreement.
+The lease term is for a period of two years expiring December 19, 2018.
+The Company must pay \$708 per month under the terms of the lease.

 Minimum lease payments remaining in the Company's fiscal years to the expiration of the leases are as follows: